ppatierno/formula1-telemetry-rhosak/README.md

 }
 ```

-To confirm that everything is fine, verify the status of the Kafka instance by running the following command:
+To confirm that everything is fine, verify the status of the Kafka instance by running the following command.

 ```shell
 rhoas status kafka